MICHAEL DAVIDSON IN BERLIN

 I filled a suitcase with papers that I wanted to preserve, like Wystan Auden's poems and letters, or that might embroil the young man whose home the flat also was, and went to a friend's where I stayed the night.
 Next day, I got word that police and S.A. were posted at the gateways of my courtyard.
 It was a midsummer day; I was wearing only an open shirt and plus-fours—fortunately in a trousers pocket were my passport and a hundred-mark note.
 I walked down to the Potsdamerbahnhof and took the first train to Prague; and then, with nothing but the clothes I was wearing, travelled to London round the edge of the Third Reich, by way of Vienna, Zurich and Basle.

-According to this account in Some Boys.
+According to this account in The World.
 However, The Security Services’ file on Davidson (National Archives document KV 2/2976) includes a letter of 1956 from Security Intelligence Far East saying “Davidson has remarked to a reliable source since being in Hong Kong, that he had been a member of the KPD (Kommunist Partei Deutschland) from 1929 until July 1933."

 The same letter continues: "Between January 1933, when Hitler came into power, and July 1933, Davidson stated he was arrested three times, being released each time because he was working on a special assignment under a then-high German official."
-Only one of these arrests is mentioned in Some Boys.
+Only one of these arrests is mentioned in The World.